andrepxx/location-visualizer/README.md

 Starting from v1.9.0, data can also be imported from files in OpenGeoDB format.
 The OpenGeoDB format is used by *location-visualizer* for its internal storage, but also by some recent GNSS receiver / logger modules as their internal storage format or wire format that they use to send position information to a host, usually over a serial interface.
 Supporting this "native" / wire format directly in *location-visualizer* means that the output of some GNSS modules may be imported into *location-visualizer* directly or with little post-processing.
 Of course, it is still possible to turn the raw GNSS receiver output into a more structured and higher-level representation, like CSV or GPX, and then import it into *location-visualizer*.

+Data can also be streamed live from sensors deployed in a field or submitted by other applications.
+Especially, since v1.12.0, a token-based authentication method is allowed for data submission by third-party applications or IoT devices, such as field sensors, which do not implement the full challenge-response based authentication protocol, which is usually required for integration with *location-visualizer*.

 The software displays the aggregated location data as an interactive plot that you can navigate with either mouse and scroll wheel on your computer or with touch input on a mobile device.

 It also allows you to annotate your location data with metadata like time stamps and begin of exercises, distances travelled, energy used, etc.